Why there won’t be a rush for Iranian oil investments – just now

 What’s more interesting is the immediate tactics that will ensue on the side of the IOC.

 Oil companies the world over (big and small) are wincing in pain inflicted by those comparatively low oil prices and their cash reserves are dwindling.
-All of them are slashing budgets, projects and workforce in order to get ready for prolonged slim times.
+All of them are slashing budgets, projects, and workforce to get ready for prolonged slim times.
 This means that there is very little cash for new oil projects anywhere on this planet.

 Whatever money there is left – it will very likely go to places that are either very promising combined with easygoing authorities and regulation for upstream companies or which are politically so important that any pullback might be termed toxic for the portfolio.
 Those are forces beyond our realm, though.